 To monitor this parameter in your logs, you need to update your stream's property configuration to include a Web Application Firewall (WAF) behavior or add the hostnames using Security Configurations.

 When you Create a stream or Edit a stream, you can choose to log midgress traffic within the Akamai network, such as between two edge servers.
 This feature also requires enabling the Collect midgress traffic option in the DataStream behavior for your property in Property Manager.
-As a result, the second place in the log line contains a numeric value:
+As a result, the second slot in the log line returns a numeric value:

 0, if the request was processed between the client device and edge server (